ACCIóN TEACHER SELF-ADVOCACY TOOLKIT

 Fear of retaliation?

-Throughout history, leaders of change have brought people together.
-People became leaders by bringing people together with common interests.
+Throughout history, leaders of change have united people around shared interests.
 Together they set the conditions to build the courage to confront and amplify the inequities they were experiencing.
 Sometimes, system leaders react to this by retaliating against the person(s).
-Here is some advice if that is a concern for you.

 How to overcome the fear of retaliation?

-• Most districts, label educators as “tenure” after 3 years.
+Know your rights and use it as a shield.
+Most districts label educators as “tenure” after 3 years.
 After the 3rd year, the due process kicks in.
-Become familiar with the “due process”
+Become familiar with the “due process.”
+Most districts cannot fire or terminate without a “due process.”

-• Join Affinity Groups – Start an affinity group.
-Bring outside orgs in to talk and train.
-(LGBTQIA+, Race/Ethnicity, Mental/Physical Ability, and Age).
+Start an affinity group.
+Bring in outside orgs to talk and train e.g., LGBTQIA+, Race/Ethnicity, Mental/Physical Ability, and Age.

 Grievances